gaearon/react-hot-loader/getstarted.md

 #### Step 3/3: Adding React Hot Loader to preserve state

-The final step adds adds `react-hot-loader` to our project to preserve _component state_ across hot loads.
+The final step adds `react-hot-loader` to our project to preserve *component state* across hot loads.

 1. Install the package: